Sharp Gaussian upper bounds for Schr\"odinger semigroups on the half-line: Kernel estimates for Schrödinger semigroups: the boundary term

 \section{Kernel estimates for Schrödinger semigroups: the boundary term}

 In this section we prove the kernel estimate~\eqref{kernel-estimate-double}.
-We apply the method laid out in \cite{CoSi07} to the Schrödinger semigroup on the positive half-space provided with weight $x \mapsto x_1$.
-This method relies to two ingredients: an ultracontractivity estimate and a Davies-Gaffney estimate.
-The Davies-Gaffney estimate is the topic of Subsection~\ref{sec-Dav-Gaff}, where more generally it is shown that Davies-Gaffney estimates are stable under perturbations, for positive self-adjoint $C_0$-semigroups.
-In Subsection~\ref{sec-kernel-bound-double} we show the ultracontractivity estimate, using the perturbation results from Section~\ref{sec-ultracon-bounds}, and we prove the kernel estimate~\eqref{kernel-estimate-double}.
+We apply Theorem~\ref{weighted-ultracon} to a weighted Schrödinger semigroup on the positive half-space provided with the weighted measure $x_1^2\dx$ and then use Davies trick.
+In order to be able to apply Theorem~\ref{weighted-ultracon}, we need to show an exponentially weighted ultracontractivity estimate for this semigroup, which is topic of Subsection~\ref{sec-kernel-bound-double}.
+The kernel estimate~\eqref{kernel-estimate-double} is also shown in Subsection~\ref{sec-kernel-bound-double}.